-I'm getting frustrated with people who say they're bad at marketing & promotion because they're introverts.
+I'm getting frustrated with people who say they're bad at marketing and promotion because they're introverts.

 Maybe this argument was more valid before new technologies came along—when marketing and promotion involved more "getting out there," networking at events and stores, or making phone calls.
 (God knows I hate phone calls and would be a terrible marketer if that's what marketing was all about.)